solenopsys/reintegration/docs/frameworks/detonation/readme.md

 **HostRouter** - Manages the computational process of tasks.
 They enable interaction between multiple micro frontends and microservices, directing message flows via WebSockets, crucial for real-time event display.

-**Microkernels** - Specialized containers for data processing, akin to AWS lambda functions.
-ZeroMQ technology is used for data exchange between microkernels.
+**ComputSets** - Specialized containers for data processing, akin to AWS lambda functions.
+ZeroMQ technology is used for data exchange between ComputSets.
 Within a single node (computer), data exchange can reach speeds of three million messages per second with a transfer delay of approximately 5 microseconds.

 **SHOCK Protocol** - Frontend and backend data exchange is conducted through message streams.
 This involves using